yufrances90/Pneumonia-Detection-From-Chest-X-Rays/FDA_Submission.md

 **Final Threshold and Explanation:**

+* For the first 6 epoches, validation losses are lower than training loss.
+Starting from the seven epoch, validation loss starts to get higher than training loss
 * Does not adjust threshold because resampling is done instead.
 * From the evaluation report for model 2, precision achieves 82% and recall achieves 89% for both datasets for validation.
 It means the device can detect 89% of real pneumonia cases, and about 82% of the positive predictions by the model is correct